Spend 15 minutes playing along with a recording.

 0 Comments

-How to maintain your jazz repertoire.
+Have fun.
+David How to maintain your jazz repertoire.
 I recently attended a Q&A with Lynn Seaton, bassist, and Regents Professor from North Texas State University.
 My question to him was on how he maintains his repertoire when jazz gigs are no longer 6 nights a week.
 His answer.

 What a great answer.
 After he practices, he rehearses from his list.
 How simple is that?
 My plan is to follow his lead for a year and see what happens.
 I'm going to use the list below as a goal for revitalizing my repertoire on the mallets.
 Happy practicing.
-David ![]() Angela Hewitt shares her tactics, strategies, and stories on how she keeps her musical memory strong.
-It is interesting to note that musical conservatories, like the Royal Conservatory of Music in Toronto, have developed curriculums that prepare the ground for developing and helping to maintain musical memory.
+David Angela Hewitt shares her tactics, strategies, and stories on how she keeps her musical memory strong.
+It is interesting to note that musical conservatories, like the Royal Conservatory of Music in Toronto, have developed curriculums that prepare the ground for developing and maintaining musical memory.

+Link to the article: ‘Like sex and religion, we don’t like to talk about memory’: pianist Angela Hewitt on how she keeps hers in shape | Classical music | The Guardian Listening (5 minutes) Listen to professional recordings of the piece(s) you will be practicing today and then play your "party piece" or your "goto" piece.
 Warm-up (10 minutes) Play your assigned scales, arpeggios, and technical exercises.
-Multiple repetitions are recommended.
+Multiple repetitions using a metronome are recommended.
 Repertoire (20 minutes) Play your piece(s) focusing on sound quality, phrasing, dynamics, and rhythm.
 I suggest working on small chunks Later, when you are close to the exam, you should run your program, without stopping, to build endurance.
 Sightreading (5 minutes) Theory (10 minutes) Ear Training (5 minutes) Review the requirements of the grade.
 Conclusion (5 minutes) Review an old favorite If I can help you, call me.
-David Piano Practice Guide What should I practice to learn piano?
+David revised 2024 Piano Practice Guide What should I practice to learn piano?
 Here are some suggestions to help you learn piano:

 Once again good specific advice.
 David What should a Royal Conservatory of Music piano student practice each week?
 Please answer in rhyming couplets.A Royal Conservatory student, practicing piano,